savirsingh/ccc-solutions/Other Preparation/README.md

 # Other Preparation
-This folder contains other solutions (mainly in Python) to problems similar to CCC problems.
+This folder contains other solutions to problems similar to CCC problems.

 I solved these problems (mainly) on DMOJ and Codeforces.